VCRUNTIME140.dll was not found

 You should then be able to import it from the standard Python command.

 dir:clause, an absolute path should be specified as

 c:/mydir.
 This will be the case if you browse for the directory, but it will not be corrected if you enter it by typing.

-Indexing is quite slow compared to the Linux version (up to 10 times slower, but still usable), especially when using external commands (e.g. for PDF files).
+Indexing is quite slow compared to the Linux version, especially when using external commands (e.g. for PDF files).
 I don’t know if this is a case of my doing something stupid, or if the general architecture is really bad fitted for Windows.
 If someone with good Windows programming knowledge reads this, I’d be very interested by a discussion.
 The Linux and Windows index formats are compatible, so, if you have shared Linux/Windows data, it’s best to process it on Linux.